OctopusDeploy/blog/blog/2021-07/better-multi-tenancy-with-octopus/index.md

 - A tenant-specific URL
 - Contact details for a tenant

-Using an untenanted project, you would define these values in the project itself.
+Using an untenanted project, you'd define these values in the project itself.
 With a tenanted project, you can set these values directly on the tenant for any connected projects.

-With tenants, there are two types of variable you can specify:
+With tenants, there are 2 types of variable you can specify:

-- **project variable templates**
+- **Project variable templates**
-- **common variables**.
+- **Common variables**.

 These both use the [variable templates](https://octopus.com/docs/projects/variables/variable-templates) feature.

 #### Project variable templates {#project-variable-templates}

 Project variables allow you to specify a variable which a tenant can change.
 A perfect example is a connection string or a database server.
-With project variables you define them at the project level using [project templates](https://octopus.com/docs/projects/variables/variable-templates#project-templates).
+With project variables, you define them at the project level using [project templates](https://octopus.com/docs/projects/variables/variable-templates#project-templates).

 ![](project-template-screen.png)